• Share this on:

 Microbiological contaminants

-The EU regulation on microbiological criteria for foodstuffs lays down the microbiological criteria for certain micro‑organisms and the implementing rules that food business operators must comply with.
+EU regulation 2073/2005 on microbiological criteria for foodstuffs lays down the microbiological criteria for certain micro‑organisms and the implementing rules that food business operators must comply with.
 It does not set specific limits for grains, pulses and oilseeds.

 Tips: